Brexit begins: UK triggers Article 50

 The triggering of Article 50 starts the clock ticking on two years of talks between May's government and the EU, which will involve everything from deals on trade, migration, education and healthcare.

-In the House of Commons, May promised to represent all of the UK in the negotiations that are to come. ""When I sit around the negotiating table in the months ahead, I will represent every person in the whole United Kingdom -- young and old, rich and poor, city, town, country and all the villages and hamlets in between.
+In the House of Commons, May promised to represent all of the UK in the negotiations that are to come.

+"When I sit around the negotiating table in the months ahead, I will represent every person in the whole United Kingdom -- young and old, rich and poor, city, town, country and all the villages and hamlets in between.
 And yes, those EU nationals who have made this country their home."

 But May has vowed to weather the storm of Britain's exit from the EU's single market and customs union, essentially a free-trade zone that the country will no longer be a part of.